davemus/users-management/TIMELOG.md

 * 1 hour 10 minutes were spent on creating service for handling api requests
 * 25 minutes were spent on playing with spinner.
 Will take long break now
 * 40 minutes for use json server in our components
+* 1 hour 15 minutes to change behaviour of edit to show previous data, make basic validation of form with regexp and navigate to root page after changing/creating user